Logotyp Jordbruksverket

 • the individuals within the variety are uniform.

-The DUS examinations are made by the testing centres in Europe that are approved by the Community plant variety office.
+The DUS examinations are made by the examination offices in Europe that are approved by the Community plant variety office (CPVO).
 We order the DUS examination in a country as close to Sweden as possible.
-If you have a completed DUS report, you should enclose it with the application.
-If the DUS report is not ready, you should enclose a preliminary description of the variety with the application for addition to the list of varieties.
-We can also order a complete DUS report from a testing centre if the country’s cultivation conditions are similar to Sweden’s.
+If you have a completed DUS report, you should attach it with the application.
+If the DUS report is not ready, you should attach a preliminary description of the variety with the application for addition to the list of varieties.
+We can also order a complete DUS report from a examination office if the country’s cultivation conditions are similar to that in Sweden.

 It is important that you send in the correct quantity of seed at the right time.
 For certain species, you should also send in spikes.
 We must also order the DUS examination before a particular date for the respective species.
 It is therefore important that your application is submitted to us before that date.